bdnorris/DES-340/lectures/lecture03-web-how.md

 Sometimes, you'll also see a URL like `http://mydomain.com/about.html`.
 This is a direct reference to the HTML document.

-With basic HTML and no programming language to interpret URLs, you would almost always place in the root of your site an `index.html` file. **The web server will always return the index.html file in any directory if that directory is what is requested.**
+With basic HTML and no programming language to interpret URLs, you would almost always place in the root of your site an `index.html` file. **The web server will always return the index.html file in any directory if that directory is requested without referencing a file.**

 So, if you created a site, and made an index.html file for the home page, how do you make the "About" page?

 You could either create a file called `about.html` and reference like above, or you could create an "about" folder, place an `index.html` file inside of it, and reference it with a path like so: `http://mydomain.com/about/`.
-Again, the web server will return the index.html file inside the about folder when requested like so.
+Again, the web server will return the index.html file inside the about folder when requested that way.

 ### Requesting files